-8.4 What were the reasons for reoperation?
+7.4 What Were the Reasons for Reoperation?

-There may be one or more reasons identified for having a reoperation (additional surgery after the primary reconstruction).
+There may be one or more reasons identified for having a reoperation (additional surgery after the primary augmentation).
 Furthermore, there may be multiple surgical procedures (for example, implant removal with or without replacement, capsule procedures, incision and drainage, implant reposition, scar revision, etc.) performed during a reoperation.

 The reasons for reoperation through 5 years in the R95 Study and through 10 years in the PASS Study are presented in the Appendix, Table 8.
+The totals may be greater than 100% because some reoperations were performed for multiple reasons.

 There were 125 reoperations performed in 99 patients through 5 years.
-The most common reason for reoperation through 5 years was capsular contracture (25.6% of the 125 reoperations).
+The most common reason for reoperation through 5 years was capsular contracture (27.2% of the 125 reoperations).
 This does not include planned reoperations like nipple procedures.

 There were 159 reoperations performed in 120 patients through 10 years in the PASS Study.
-The most common reason for reoperation through 10 years was also capsular contracture (21.4% of the 159 reoperations).
+The most common reason for reoperation through 10 years was also capsular contracture (23.3% of the 159 reoperations).

-8.5 What were the reasons for implant removal?
+7.5 What Were the Reasons for Implant Removal?